2023 Nashville school shooting: Shooting

 At 10:13, police received a call about an active shooter.
 When officers arrived at the scene, a teacher told them that the students were in lockdown and that two were missing.
 Officers entered the building at around 10:23.
 While clearing the first floor of students and staff, they heard gunshots coming from the second floor.
 Officers stepped over a victim on the second floor as they made their way to Hale.
-At 10:25, a five-member team approached Hale, and two officers fired four times each, killing Hale.
+At 10:25, a five-member team approached Hale, and two officers, Detective Michael Collazo and Rex Engelbert, fired four times each, killing Hale.
 By 10:27, 14 minutes after the initial 911 call was made, the threat was neutralized.
 According to an autopsy report, the assailant was shot four times, once in the head, once in the torso, once in the left arm, and once in the right thigh.

 A reunification center was set up by the Metro Nashville Police Department at the Woodmont Baptist Church; students were taken there by school bus in the afternoon.
 An investigative report conducted by the MNPD concluded that Hale had fired 152 rounds during the attack: 126 from his AR-pistol, 25 from his carbine, and once from his pistol.
 Hale was also found with 272 live rounds on his person (199 5.56 cartridges and 73 9mm cartridges).
 In his car, several items were found, such as his wallet, car keys, cellphone, a backpack containing two notebooks, several stuffed animals, and five fully loaded 5.56 magazines.
 In Hale's residence, a short-barreled 12-gauge shotgun was found in his closet, and a suicide note addressed to his parents was found on his desk.